How To Treat Rolling Scars

 What Causes Rolling Scars?

 Rolling scars often form as acne heals.
-More severe acne such as nodular or cystic acne have a higher risk of rolling scars forming afterwards.
+More severe acne such as nodular or cystic acne have a higher risk of rolling scars forming.

 Typically it's the inflammation in skin that's the main culprit for rolling scars forming.
 The deeper or longer lasting the inflammation, the more likely your skin will leave a scar upon healing.